 Liquid sea submarine fiber optic cable is planned to directly connect all coastal countries along the east coast of Africa and to provide new connectivity to the Middle-East and Europe.
 The project will include landing stations in several ports that are currently not served by existing subsea cables.
 It will also leverage Liquid Telecom’s extensive terrestrial fiber network, the largest network of its kind in Africa, to provide onward connectivity to landlocked countries on the continent.

-Liquid sea cable project will provide a step-change in the way Internet connectivity is regarded in Africa.
-Parent company, Liquid Telecom will be able to leverage the new submarine cable and its terrestrial network will improve to offer its carriers, enterprise customers and households better services throughout the continent.
+The liquid sea cable project will provide a step-change in the way Internet connectivity is regarded in Africa.
+The parent company, Liquid Telecom will be able to leverage the new submarine cable and its terrestrial network will improve to offer its carriers, enterprise customers, and households better services throughout the continent.

 Liquid Telecom’s terrestrial fiber-optic network is the largest single, contiguous network that crosses many borders in Africa.
 Liquid’s terrestrial networks are complemented by the satellite service for rural and remote areas.
 Liquid’s new submarine cable will also link Tanzania to Europe via a ‘less-congested route’, that is the East African coast- Middle-East towards its way to Europe.